armanboghossian/Nba-Analytics-Project/README.md

 # Nba-Analytics-Project
-NBA analytics project using Python ,machne learning and streamlit
+NBA analytics project using Python ,machine learning and streamlit